 There are special rules where you acquired your shares via an Enterprise Management Incentive (EMI) share scheme.

 The changes announced could mean that if your company has multiple share classes you may no longer qualify for ER when you dispose of your shares.

 In particular, if you have ‘growth’ shares (where you only receive a proportion of the value over a threshold level) you may well not be entitled to 5% of the proceeds on a sale, and so under the new amended rules would not qualify for ER.

 If you have ‘alphabet’ shares where the only difference between the shares is the ability to pay different dividends then you should continue to qualify for ER if you will be entitled to receive at least 5% of the proceeds in the event of a sale.

-As the draft legislation will also extend the qualifying period for ER conditions from one year to two years for disposals made on or after 6 April 2019 if any changes do need to be made to share rights it will be two years before a disposal of affected shares could qualify for ER.
+The legislation also extended the qualifying period for ER conditions from one year to two years for disposals made on or after 6 April 2019, so if any changes do need to be made to share rights it will be two years before a disposal of affected shares could qualify for ER.

 We will need to wait for further detailed guidance and any further amendments to the legislation by government before we can confirm whether and to what extent individuals will be impacted.

 Join over 8000 businesses and individuals who receive our complimentary e-bulletins by signing up here.

 Our complimentary newsletters and event invitations are designed to provide you with regular updates, insight and guidance.